KassSTEM/KassSTEM.github.io/_publications/2023-11-08-research-to-advocacy.md

 paperurl: 'https://aiche.confex.com/aiche/2023/meetingapp.cgi/Paper/670219'
 citation: 'Fernandez, K. & Rivera-Jiménez, S. M. (2023, November), <i>From Research to Advocacy: A Workshop to Develop the Next Generation of Socially Responsible Scientists and Engineers</i>.
 Research presented at the 2023 AIChE Annual Meeting, Orlando, Florida.'
 ---
-This research was presented at the 2023 AIChE Annual Meeting in Orlando, Florida.

 Abstract
 ======